gladiusio/gladius-archive-node/README.md

 - Make sure you have docker and docker compose installed.
 - Run `docker-compose up -d --build` in the source directory.

-This should build the interface and proxy service.
+This should build the interface and proxy/cache service.

 ## Connecting to a pool
 - Connect by clicking "Join pool" with the address of your desired pool.